 In conjunction with the sanctions above, students may be subject to one or more of the following.
-These measures are not disclosed to external third-parties except when required by law.
+These measures are not disclosed to external thirdparties except when required by law.

 - Disciplinary Fines: Payment by the student of reasonable monetary fines to the Bursar's Office.
-These monetary payments may be for punitive purposes or for purposes of restitution because of damage to persons or property; or misappropriation of property. - Disciplinary Residence Hall Room Change: An action which requires a student to vacate their current room and relocate to another room because of disciplinary reasons. - 3.
-Restrictions on Housing Selection: An action which may exclude a student from participation in a particular housing lottery, or affect his or her ranking within a particular lottery, or affect eligibility to live in certain residence halls. - Exclusion from University Property, University Buildings, University Events, Intramural Sports, Extracurricular and/or Residence Hall Activities for a stated period of time. - 5.
+These monetary payments may be for punitive purposes or for purposes of restitution because of damage to persons or property, or misappropriation of property. - 2.
+Disciplinary Residence Hall Room Change: An action which requires a student to vacate their current room and relocate to another room because of disciplinary reasons. - Restrictions on Housing Selection: An action which may exclude a student from participation in a particular housing lottery, or affect his or her ranking within a particular lottery, or affect eligibility to live in certain residence halls. - Exclusion from University Property, University Buildings, University Events, Intramural Sports, Extracurricular and/or Residence Hall Activities for a stated period of time. - 5.
 Community Service: An action that requires a student to give a specific number of hours of uncompensated service to some task recognized as valuable to the University community.
 The Conduct Review Officer will make the particular assignment of duties.
 The person under whose direction the work is done shall certify to the Conduct Review Officer when the work has been completed.
 Failure to complete the service within a specific period of time will result in additional disciplinary action.
-The Conduct Review Officer has the discretion to assign work in the community-at- large or on-campus service.
+The Conduct Review Officer has the discretion to assign work in the community-at-large or on-campus service.

 - 6. Dean of Students Hold on Records: A hold may be placed on the academic records of any student who fails to comply with any requirements imposed following a violation of the Code of Student Conduct.
 A hold may prevent, among other things, class registration, the release of transcripts, and the award of a diploma.
 Students who are suspended or expelled from the University are subject to a hold to prevent class registration. - 7.
 Educational Measures: An action that requires the student to complete an educational task as assigned by the Conduct Review Officer or the Dean of Students.
 Failure to complete this assignment within a specific period of time will result in additional disciplinary action.
 They include but are not limited to research and educational written assignments, alcohol and drug education, and anger and behavioral management classes. - 8.
-Temporary Loss of Campus Residency is an action which excludes a student from residence on campus.
-A student who loses campus residency may be considered for future on-campus accommodations at the discretion of the Dean of Students. - 9.
+Loss of Campus Residency: An action which excludes a student from residence on campus, either on a temporary or permanent basis. - 9.
 No Contact Directive: This is an official notice to a student that they may not communicate or interact with another individual.
-This directive may prohibit contact of any kind including, but not limited to, inperson, by phone, text message, social media, or any other electronic means.
-This also includes contact through third-parties. - 10.
-Other Administrative Measures, as appropriate
+This directive may prohibit contact of any kind including, but not limited to, in-person, by phone, text message, social media, or any other electronic means.
+This also includes contact through thirdparties. - Withholding a Degree The University may withhold awarding a degree otherwise earned for a stated period or until the completion of the Conduct Review Process set forth in this Code, including the completion of any sanction imposed. - 11.
+Other Administrative Measures, as appropriate.